dynamic-music/dymo-core/README.md

 ```javascript
 dymoManager.stopPlaying();
 ```
-If you plan on using custom UI controls in your application, the dymo manager can provide you with the corresponding UI controls you added to the dymo spec via
+If you plan on using custom UI controls in your application, the dymo manager can provide you with the corresponding UI controls you added to your dymo spec (see next section).
+The following method takes the name you gave it in the json definition as a parameter.
 ```javascript
 dymoManager.getUIControl(name);
 ```
-where `name` is the name you gave it in the definition.
 You can also use the [Semantic Player](https://github.com/florianthalmann/semantic-player.git) framework to create generic user interfaces more easily.

 ## Creating dymos manually in json-ld